ISAITB/docs-itb-ta/source/api/index.rst

 .. note::

-  Using the test bed's REST API is an advanced feature that needs to first be enabled by your administrator to be available to you.
-If setting up your own test bed instance (for `production`_ or `development`_) you may enable this by setting the `AUTOMATION_API_ENABLED`_ property to true.
+  Using the test bed's REST API is an advanced feature that needs to first be enabled before it can be used.
+This is done by setting the `AUTOMATION_API_ENABLED`_ property to true in the test bed's configuration.

 .. _api__test_sessions: